Zero (Mega Man): In Mega Man video game series

 Zero debuted in Mega Man X in 1993 and as a cameo appearance in Mega Man 2: The Power Fighters.
 In the latter, he was revealed to have been originally created by Dr. Wily sometime during the Mega Man series.
-Zero works as a Maverick Hunter, a soldier in charge of defeating Mavericks, robots who turned against humanity.
+In the X series, Zero works as a Maverick Hunter, a soldier in charge of defeating Mavericks, robots who turned against humanity.
 He is X's comrade and best friend in the X series, and the two, later accompanied by Axl, fight Sigma, Vile, and other enemies.
 In the first two titles, he assists X during gameplay, but becomes a playable character in X3, albeit limited in gameplay.

 Zero debuts as a fully playable character in Mega Man X4, where he fights the rebellious Repliforce and is forced to kill an old friend in the process, Iris.
 In his scenario, Zero is haunted by nightmares of a shadowy figure awakening him and giving him orders to destroy an unknown individual, and visions of ensuing carnage.
 Additionally, during his scenario, Sigma reminds him of when he led the Maverick Hunters and the encounter between the two that led to a vicious battle.
 In this battle, Sigma punched out the crystal on Zero's helmet, which later on caused Sigma to become infected with the Maverick Virus.
 In Mega Man X5, Sigma, implied to be acting on information from Dr. Wily, damages the planet with a massive quantity of the Sigma Virus in a bid to re-awaken Zero's original malicious nature.
 Depending on the story development, Zero can be fought as a boss character.
 In Mega Man X6, he is not initially present due to being presumed dead at the end of Mega Man X5 after the battle with Sigma.
 However, he can be found alive and obtained as an optional character depending on how the story develops throughout the game.
 He is one of the two initial playable characters in Mega Man X7, along with Axl, and also appears in Mega Man X8 as a playable character along with X and Axl.
 In the spin-off title Mega Man Xtreme, he is an assistant character but becomes playable in the sequel, Mega Man Xtreme 2.
 He is also playable during the prologue and the last chapters from the role-playing video game Mega Man X: Command Mission.
 A mobile phone game, Mega Man X DiVE, also features Zero as a playable character.